cdash04/docker-network-study-guide/docker-network.md

 ## Host

 - Simplest type.
-- When a container is specified a host network, the container will use the host network.
+- When a container is specified the host network, the container will use the host (duh).
 - No ports need to be specified since it will uses the hosts ports.
 - Can be useful for application like VPN where you want your application directly connected to your host and not isolated inside a bridge.
 - Downside is there's no isolation by default so there can be security risks associated with this network solution.